villelyytikainen/Social-Media-Platform/README.md

   - [Built With](#built-with)
   - [Screenshots](#screenshots)

-## About the Project 🌟
-A more detailed description of your project.
-Explain its purpose, and what problem it solves.

 ### Features
 - User Authentication: Secure user registration and login system with JWT.
 - User Profiles: Customizable user profiles with profile pictures, bios, and posts.